StarPlayrX/bigmac/README.md

 #### We are keeping a close watch on the latebloom.kext.
 We add support for it for soon.
 Right now I'm doing some manual testing with Big Sur and Monterey.
 Installations are a bug a boo.
 I am going to be testing some workarounds such as including older signed base systems.

+#### Reminder to download 11.2.3 and keep it in safe place.
+This can be done from bigmac and check your /Users/Shared folder. ;)
 #### My view of a race condition
 * Four race cars enter a 4 way stop all at the same exact time.
 * To proceed each driver must let the person on the right go.